MICKAI

 Where this sits in Mickai

 Mickai is the sovereign AI operating system.
-Twenty-one filed UK patent applications.
-Six hundred and seventy-five cryptographically signed claims.
-Sole inventor Micky Irons.
-Application reference UK00004373277.
+Thirty-one filed UK patent applications.
+Nine hundred and fourteen cryptographically signed claims.
+UK IPO public register, GB2607309.8 to GB2610422.4.
 Hereditas is one of the cooperating sub-components, alongside the privacy router, the multi-brain arbiter, the clearance-ceiling RAG layer, the post-quantum signing primitives, the hardware-bound identity layer, and the runtime perimeter (Sentinel) that gates AI-agent action.
 Mickai is held privately by its founder; the engagement model is direct.

 Sovereign means the architecture survives the operator.
 The deadman is staged.
 The witnesses are independent.
 The clearance descends.
 The court has the proofs without reading the contents.